pypi/warehouse/docs/development/getting-started.rst

 in the repository root directory.

 This will pull down all of the required docker containers, build Warehouse and run all of the needed services.
-The Warehouse repository will be mounted inside of the Docker container at :file:`/opt/warehouse/src/`.
+The Warehouse repository will be mounted inside the Docker container at :file:`/opt/warehouse/src/`.
+After the initial build, you should not have to run this command again.

 .. _running-warehouse-containers: